-One seemingly minor – but in the world of Chinese medicine not at all insignificant – digestive complaint that we have all experienced is “indigestion.”
-We all recognize the unpleasant symptoms – belching, bloating, the sinking feeling that we have over-indulged and now must pay with several hours of thoroughly distracting, energy-sapping abdominal unpleasantness.
+One seemingly minor, but in the world of Traditional Chinese Medicine not at all insignificant – digestive complaint that we have all experienced is “indigestion.”
+We all recognize the unpleasant symptoms: Belching, bloating, the sinking feeling that we have over-indulged and now must pay with several hours of thoroughly distracting, energy-sapping abdominal unpleasantness.
 How many of us haven’t found ourselves in this pickle at the conclusion of a large holiday meal, wishing we could turn back the clock to the moment before that fateful decision to have one more serving of that dish, that glass of wine that did you in?

-In Chinese medicine, this condition is frequently attributed to the “accumulation” or the “stoppage” of food.
+According to Traditional Chinese Medicine theory, this condition is frequently attributed to the “accumulation” or the “stoppage” of food.
 These seemingly quirky expressions turn out to be a very useful way for thinking about the pathological result of a process we implicitly recognize in the word “indigestion,” the absence of digestion, the sensation of food lingering un-digested.

 Food accumulation thus helps us to understand the symptoms for which Digestive Harmony is designed to treat.
 When food fails to descend, the normal rising and falling of Qi is obstructed, causing abdominal fullness and a loss of appetite in mild cases and considerable bloating and pain in more severe cases.
 If the descent of Qi is completely blocked, it may actually reverse, causing unpleasant, potentially sulfurous, belching, reflux, and even vomiting.